robdekort/robdekort/README.md

+## Hello, I'm Rob

-Hi I'm Rob, owner @studio1902.
+I'm the owner @studio1902.
 I design and code websites for clients using the following stack:

 * Sketch
 * Visual Studio Code